louarnos/FitnessTrackerFrontEnd/README.md

 - As a user I want to be able to see my meals from a given date
 - As a user I want to have an ideal macronutrient breakdown and see if my meal meets the ideal

-# Next Step
+# Things to improve

+In order of priority:

 - Make the foods table searchable by keyword
-- Make meals searchable by name
+- Create an calorie goal calculator based on users age, weight, gender, etc. with designated macronutrients breakdown
+- Total calories and macros for a given day.
 - Make meals searchable by date
-- Create an calorie goal calculator based on users age, weight, gender, etc. with designated macronutrients breakdown
 - Graph macronutrients of a given meal or day, and compare against goal designated by calculator.
-- Total calories and macros for a given day.
+- Make meals searchable by name